 I was also very excited to start my exchange and teach Americans about Serbia.
 Among exchange students, there was a line from a song that we like to use as a joke that says “If it ain’t foreign it’s boring”, but it turned out as true.
 I didn’t have any negative experiences because of my accent or origin.
 Of course, there were hard times, but I got involved in many different school activities (choir, drama class), and activities that World Link organized.
 Right from the beginning, I started volunteering at a local elementary school.
 I loved helping kids with homework and having fun with them.
+I told the kids I taught to check out this blog post.
 I got questions like “Do you have dogs in Serbia?” or “Do you have Cheetos in Serbia?”.
 I also volunteered at Porterville Public Library which was fun, but much quieter for sure.

 One of my favorite activities was International Education Week.
 Exchange students celebrate it by using different methods to present their culture.
 I went to school in my traditional clothes and prepared different presentations for different class periods.
 For example, I taught my classmates how to sing birthday song in Serbian and how to dance kolo (traditional Serbian dance).
 My presentation was about the first Serbian vampire and I made Kahoot quiz about Serbia which was very well received.
 I believe that students liked this way of learning about a different country because it differed from a traditional presenting.
 I also made cookies with Serbian flag frosting for the winners.